shahidhk/pangaea/spec.md

 # TODO #

-- Download archive then extract binaries
+x Download archive then extract binaries
+- helpers for path in templates, such as for mounting
+- dns server would be AWESOME
+- fswatch for compilation
+- secure cluster, everyone talks with a key or token, kube and etcd
 - automatically mount caches for stuff like docker, archive file
 - persistent storage for logging and monitoring
-- dns server would be AWESOME
-- secure cluster, everyone talks with a key or token, kube and etcd
 - Dockerfile builds. understand current workflow

+# Pangaea command line tool

+$PANGAEA_ENVIRONMENT = 'development:override'
+  # ':' separated list of config files

+pangaea
+  cluster
+    status start stop reboot
+    node
+      add remove reboot
+  env
+    # produce eval-able output
+    all
+      # $PAN to pangaea_path so we can do things like create -f $PAN/app/something
+    kubectl docker gcloud vagrant nfs ssh app
+    start stop restart update <name>